MUST-Deep-Learning/KnowIt/terminology.md

 ## Data processing

 > **Split**: A particular partitioning of a dataset.
 Defined as a train, validation, and evaluation set.

+> **Selection matrix**: An array defining what prediction points a particular split contains.
+It is an n-by-3 array, where n is the number of prediction points in the split.
+Each row represents one prediction point indicated by its IST index (which requires 3 values to define).

 ---